Geddyprime/printf/README.md

 # printf
-An alx team project with Daniel mojere
-Team of two
+An alx team project of Mfon Godwin and Daniel mojere Team of two